PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 almost seems as if the manuscript were missing a couple of pages that help the reader get to this paradox (I actually checked several times if I hadn't overlooked those introductory pages).

+> The introduction has been entirely re-written, which should adress the
+> comments made the reviewer.
+I would like to note that a review of the field of
+> network/interaction prediction has been published only last year, and due to
+> size constraints, it is cited in the introduction but not summarized.

 Second, I found the presentation of the different measures of performance a bit confusing and difficult to follow.
 You mention (line 26) three threshold